GLOXIOU/GLOXIOU/README.md

 ### [average-calculator](https://github.com/GLOXIOU/average-calculator)
 A simple HTML/CSS/JS tool that calculates weighted grade averages based on subjects and coefficients, with CSV import/export and a clean, intuitive interface.

+### BrainRot Star
+My first web game.
+An opportunity to develop a video game was to propose it, so I was able to discover this universe !
+It's a card game where you can open crates and fight with your cards against your friends.
+Made with [llextv](https://github.com/llextv/).